Contributed by MIT Sloan Senior Lecturer Phil Budden

 Late last June, the British referendum on the EU resulted in a "vote heard 'round the world."
 In the weeks after that shocking result, we saw market volatility, the departure of British Prime Minister David Cameron, and much speculation around how and when the UK would formally leave the EU.
 Fortunately, the state’s automatic stabilisers kicked in—from the Bank of England, through the Civil Service, to the reassuring presence of the Queen.

-As the summer comes to an end, and the initial turmoil has subsided, many executives are asking what’s now going on, and what do they need to know for the fall.
-One thing is clear: the so-called "Brexi"” is a process, not a single event.
+As autumn now begins, and the initial turmoil has subsided, many executives are asking what’s now going on, and what do they need to know for the months ahead.
+One thing is clear: the so-called "Brexit" is a process, not a single event.
 The referendum on the 23rd of June was "advisory," so—in the British parliamentary system—it is for the Government (now led by Theresa May) to take this forward, including when to trigger the formal two-year process of negotiating with the EU under Article 50, and when to bring a deal to Parliament.

 Post Brexit: What to watch for?

 I am often asked what sorts of issues executives might be watching out for in the coming months.
 A challenge is that those advocating Brexit did not have a fixed plan: this is partly how the "Leave" coalition secured the 52% vote, i.e. by not specifying what a vote for Brexit would entail.